Thomblin/ultimate-tic-tac-toe/README.md

 create a background image that we can add to the page to look a little nicer.
 Add a header as well, just containing "Ultimate Tic Tac Toe" and a small reset button to restart the game

+**User**

+Change the red color of the current player, board and reset button to #e64ec0